grpc/grpc.github.io/docs/quickstart/objective-c.md

 **Compiler error when compiling `objective_c_plugin.cc`**

-Removing `google-protobuf` package with Homebrew before building gRPC may solve this problem.
+Removing `protobuf` package with Homebrew before building gRPC may solve this problem.
 We are working on a more elegant fix.

 **When building HellowWorld, error prompt `ld: unknown option: --no-as-needed`**